bceverly/sysmanage/FEATURES-TODO.md

     configuration file management
     of it.

-10. For Ubuntu (and possibly other
-    Linux platforms?) we need to
-    be able to push a request to
-    add a PPA to a remote host
-    from a UI on the server.

-11. Add the ability to issue and manage SysManage API keys with
+10. Add the ability to issue and manage SysManage API keys with
     View/Edit/Admin roles.
 They
     should be stored in the vault